Cannabis Micronutrients: Essential Plant-Growth Guide

 The Dos and Don’ts of Nutrient Application

 Application of nutrients demands precision and care, with timing and proportion governing the health of your harvest.
-A common axiom among experienced growers is to “feed the soil, not the plant,” which highlights the importance of creating an environment where nutrients are readily available without being overbearing.
-Doses should be metered according to the plant’s growth cycle and closely monitored using a TDS meter for strength.
+A familiar axiom among experienced growers is to “feed the soil, not the plant,” which highlights the importance of creating an environment where nutrients are readily available without being overbearing.
+Doses should be metered according to the plant’s growth cycle and monitored for strength using a TDS meter.
 Regular watering with plain water is recommended to clear any salt build-up, maintaining a pure growing medium.

-Stage Nutrient Mix EC Range pH Range Application Frequency
+Stage Nutrient Mix EC Range pHbuildup Application Frequency

 Seedling Mild solution 0.5-0.8 5.5-6.3 Weekly